defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/feedback.md

 ## Adding Analytics

-The Docsy theme builds upon [Hugo's support for Google Analytics][hugo-ga], which Hugo provides through [internal templates][].
+The theme builds upon [Hugo's support for Google Analytics][hugo-ga], which Hugo provides through [internal templates][].
 Once you set up analytics as described below, usage information for your site (such as page views) is sent to your [Google Analytics][] account.